joslack/rust-lambda/README.md

-# rust-lambda
-An AWS lambda written in rust, infra configured with the AWS typescript CDK
+# Rust Lambda with CDK

+This project demonstrates setting up a Rust AWS Lambda function with comprehensive logging, monitoring, and infrastructure defined using AWS CDK.

+## Project Structure